davidpaley/dreamland/README.md

 ### `POST`

-- `api/tokens-exchange`: Execute the exchange of all the tokens that the users has by USDs.
+- `api/tokens-exchange`: Execute the exchange of all the tokens that the users have by USDs.
 - `api/tokens-assignation`: Set an amount of tokens to a specific user
   - Body:
     - `userId: number` (required): The user ID